This post is the fourth video of a multi-part video series on “Oracle Exadata Cloud Service for DBAs & APPS DBAs“.

 Note: One cannot switch from one shape to another, directly.
 Although migration options such as Data Guard and Backup & Restore can be used to switch the shape of the Exadata.

 Models of Exadata

-There are two most common hardware machines or models of Oracle ExaCS, as of June 2019, are:
+There are three most common hardware machines or models of Oracle ExaCS:

 For Exadata On-Cloud, Exadata X6 machine is available for all configurations with the following specifications:

 X7 is the latest version of Exadata available for Exadata Cloud.
 It offers much higher memory and storage capacity in comparison to X6.

 X8 is the latest version of Exadata available for Exadata Cloud.
 X8 uses machine learning to tune Oracle Autonomous Database and automate indexing, it has 60% better performance than the previous machines.

 - [First video] Oracle Exadata Cloud Service (ExaCS): Overview for Beginners

 - [Second video] Oracle Exadata Cloud Service(ExaCS) Architecture

 - [Third video] Exadata Deployment Options: Cloud Service (ExaCS) vs Cloud at Customer (ExaCC) vs Exadata Machine